-of group companies based on documentary evidence and an extract from the Trade Registry and articles of association of these companies.

-- (126) According to the FIN-FSA's interpretation, in circumstances referred to in paragraph 124, where complex ownership structures are concerned, the supervised entity should, so as to comply with the requirement of chapter 3, section 6(1) of the AML Act on maintaining information, find out the customer's group structure so that the report indicates the chain of ownership or voting power from the customer to each beneficial owner. - (127) According to the FIN-FSA's interpretation, by virtue of chapter 3, section 6(1) of the AML and chapter 3, section 3(1) of the AML Act, a supervised entity shall check the information on beneficial owners and update them where necessary when it becomes aware of significant changes pertaining to the customer.
+- (125) According to the FIN-FSA's interpretation, where a supervised entity has assessed that the customer relationship involves an elevated risk of money laundering and terrorist financing, the requirement of adequate and appropriate information of chapter 3, section 6(1) of the AML Act requires more extensive documented evidence about the identity of the beneficial owner.
+This may mean, for example, the utilisation of external service providers and establishing the owners of group companies based on documentary evidence and an extract from the Trade Registry and articles of association of these companies. - (126) According to the FIN-FSA's interpretation, in circumstances referred to in paragraph 125 and otherwise, where complex ownership structures are concerned, the supervised entity should, so as to comply with the requirement of chapter 3, section 6(1) of the AML Act on maintaining information, find out the customer's group structure so that the report indicates the chain of ownership or voting power from the customer to each beneficial owner. - (127) According to the FIN-FSA's interpretation, the procedures referred to above in paragraph 114 must include procedures to ensure the adequacy, preciseness and up-to-datedness of information as referred to in chapter 3, section (6)(1) of the AML Act.
+They must cover the procedures to check the information on a regular basis as well as check and update the information in circumstances where the supervised entity becomes aware of significant changes pertaining to the customer.
 For example, information on beneficial owners shall be updated in the context of a business sale, merger and demerger. - (128) According to the FIN-FSA's interpretation, if a supervised entity, in conducting risk-based assessment under chapter 3, section 3(1) of the AML Act, considers that there is increased risk of money laundering and terrorist financing associated with the customer, it shall assess whether its information on beneficial owners is adequate or whether it should take enhanced due diligence actions. - (129) According to the FIN-FSA's interpretation, supervised entities shall, applying risk-based assessment, decide when the identification of the beneficial owner is necessary within the meaning of chapter 3, section 6(1) of the AML Act. - (130) According to the FIN-FSA's interpretation, where a supervised entity has considered the identification of the beneficial owner necessary within the meaning of chapter 3, section 6(1) of the AML Act, the identity of the beneficial owner shall be verified in accordance with chapter 3, section 2(4) of the AML Act before entering into a business relationship or executing a transaction.
 The verification of identity can be concluded after the commencement of the business relationship where necessary to avoid the interruption of business and where the ML&TF risk is low.